samad-abbasi/FPGA-Based-Morse-Code-Communication-System/README.md

 ## Project Overview

-This project was developed as part of the **C/C++ for Hardware Engineers** training module.
+This project was developed as part of the **Digital System Design** training module.
 It demonstrates the implementation of a digital Morse code encoder capable of transmitting numeric digits through LED blinking patterns while adhering to standard Morse code timing specifications.

 The system supports: